 Eureka!
 You struck trivia gold on this one.
 Keep it up!

 While this locale was once a Colorado boomtown, it's harder to strike it rich there today.
 Still, you can visit for memorable experiences.
-Available activities include hiking on nearby Mount Evans, gold-panning and soothing your body in the town's warm mineral springs.
+Available activities include hiking on nearby Mount Blue Sky, gold-panning and soothing your body in the town's warm mineral springs.
 Those supplied the town's name, after all.

 Shoot!
 You missed this one.
 Wild Bill's birth name was James Butler Hickok.
 Wild Bill had many pursuits.
 He scouted, gambled, acted, served for the Union during the Civil War and he into a gunfight or two.
 Hickok was a Bill with many facets.